Concordium/concordium-browser-wallet/packages/browser-wallet-api/README.md

 To send a transaction, two arguments need to be provided: A transaction type and a corresponding payload.
 Invoking `sendTransaction` returns a `Promise`, which resolves with the transaction hash for the submitted transaction.

 The following exemplifies how to create a simple transfer of funds from one account (selected account in the wallet) to another.
-Please note that [@concordium/web-sdk](https://github.com/Concordium/concordium-node-sdk-js/tree/main/packages/web) is used to provide the correct formats and types for the transaction payload
+Please note that [@concordium/web-sdk](https://github.com/Concordium/concordium-node-sdk-js/tree/main/packages/web) is used to provide the correct formats and types for the transaction payload.

 ```typescript
 const txHash = await window.concordium.sendTransaction(concordiumSDK.AccountTransactionType.SimpleTransfer, {